BEEN CAUGHT WITH DRUGS AT A MUSIC FESTIVAL?

 DRUG POSSESSION

-A Drug Possession charge involves having an illegal drug in one’s immediate physical custody in which the individual can practise exclusive control over them.
+A Drug Possession charge involves having an illegal drug in one’s immediate physical custody, in which the individual can exercise exclusive control over it.
 Section 10(1) of the Drug Misuse and Trafficking Act 1985 (NSW) prohibits the act of possessing drugs.

 DEEMED SUPPLY